isomerpages/pa-corp/_hari-raya-and-ramadan/Things You Might Not Know about Hari Raya Puasa.md

 period of self-discipline and empathy concludes with the celebration of Hari Raya Puasa.</p>
 <h3>Ramadan and Hari Raya Puasa in Singapore</h3>
-<p>Islamic Religious Council of Singapore (Muis), Ramadan commences on 12
+<p>According to the Islamic Religious Council of Singapore (Muis), Ramadan
-March 2024, and its conclusion will mark the arrival of Hari Raya Aidilfitri, also known as Hari Raya Puasa, on 10 April 2024.</p>
+commences on 12 March 2024, and its conclusion will mark the arrival of Hari Raya Aidilfitri, also known as Hari Raya Puasa, on 10 April 2024.</p>
 <p>Hari Raya Puasa is a festive occasion, celebrated with festive decorations,
 new clothes, and gatherings with family and friends.</p>
 <h3>5 things you might not know about Hari Raya Puasa and Ramadan</h3>